Investment policy statement: ERISA

 An investment policy is required under virtually all investor circumstances, with the exception of individual investors.
 According to the US Employee Retirement Income Security Act of 1974, as amended (ERISA), for every qualified company retirement plan (e.g., 401[k], profit sharing, pension, 403[b]) there are certain fiduciary responsibilities for managing the plan assets with the care, skill, prudence and diligence of a prudent expert and by diversifying the investments of the plan so as to minimize the risk of large losses.
 The IPS documents these fiduciary responsibilities and ensures fiduciaries are adhering to these responsibilities.

 When auditing an ERISA plan, the U.S. Department of Labor regularly asks to review the associated IPS.
 This is due to ERISA regulations requiring that employee benefit plans are managed to ensure that investment firms meet their financial responsibility to the employees covered by such plans.
 Under ERISA, all qualified plan trustees have a special responsibility to "prudently" manage their plan assets for the sole benefit of the plan participants.
-ERISA and the Department of Labor have established the following prudent procedures for plan trustees: